-- (1) The waiver request must establish good cause for the Board to grant the waiver which may include limitations of local building or zoning codes, limitations of existing building structural elements for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments, required amenities or design elements in buildings designated as historic structures that would conflict with retaining the historic nature of the building(s), or provisions of the design element or amenity that would not benefit the tenants due to limitations of the existing layout or design of the units for Adaptive Reuse or Rehabilitation (excluding Reconstruction) Developments.
-Staff may recommend the Board's approval for such a waiver if the Executive Director, the Deputy Executive Director with oversight of multifamily programs, and Deputy Executive Director with oversight of asset management find that the Applicant has established good cause for the waiver.
-A recommendation for a waiver may be subject to the Applicant's provision of alternative design elements or amenities of a similar nature or that serve a similar purpose.
-Waiver requests for items that were elected to meet scoring criteria or where the Applicant was provided a menu of options to meet the requirement will not be considered under this paragraph. - (2) The waiver request must establish how it is necessary to address circumstances beyond the Applicant's control and how, if the waiver is not granted, the Department will not fulfill some specific requirement of law.
-In this regard, the policies and purposes articulated in Texas Government Code, §§2306.001, 2306.002, 2306.359, and 2306.6701, are general in nature and apply to the role of the Department and its programs, including the Housing Tax Credit program. - (b) Waivers Granted by the Executive Director.
-The Executive Director may waive requirements as provided in this rule.
-Even if this rule grants the Executive Director authority to waive a given item, the Executive Director may present the matter to the Board for consideration and action.
-Neither the Executive Director nor the Board shall grant any waiver to the extent such requirement is mandated by statute.
-Denial of a waiver by the Executive Director may be appealed to the Board in accordance with §10.902 of this chapter (relating to Appeals Process (§2306.0321; §2306.6715)).
+- (b) General Pre-clearance Process.
+Pre-clearance may be requested for issues related to Undesirable Area Features pursuant to §10.101(a)(4) of this chapter (relating to Site and Development Requirements and Restrictions).
+An Applicant may request pre-clearance in writing at or prior to the submission of the pre-application (if applicable) or the Application.
+Pre-clearance requests will not be accepted after submission of the Application.
+Requests for pre-clearance should include sufficient documentation for the Board to make a fully informed determination, and must be submitted to the Department in the format required in the Application materials.
+Where appropriate, the Applicant is encouraged to submit with the requested pre-clearance any plans for mitigation or alternative solutions.
+Any pre-clearance, if granted, shall apply solely to the Application and should not be construed to apply in other situations that may appear similar. - (c) Waivers and/or Pre-Clearance Granted by the Executive Director.
+The Executive Director may waive requirements or grant pre-clearance as provided in this rule.
+Even if this rule grants the Executive Director authority to waive or pre-clear a given item, the Executive Director may present the matter to the Board for consideration and action.
+Neither the Executive Director nor the Board shall grant any waiver or pre-clear any item to the extent such requirement is mandated by statute.
+Denial of a waiver and/or pre-clearance by the Executive Director may be appealed to the Board in accordance with §10.902 of this chapter (relating to Appeals Process (§2306.0321; §2306.6715)).
 Applicants should expect that waivers granted by the Executive Director will generally be very limited.
 The Executive Director's decision to defer to the Board will not automatically be deemed an adverse staff position with regard to the waiver request as public vetting of such requests is generally appropriate and preferred.
-However, this does not preclude a staff recommendation to approve or deny any specific request for a waiver. - (c) Waivers Granted by the Board.
+However, this does not preclude a staff recommendation to approve or deny any specific request for a waiver. - (d) Waivers Granted by the Board.
 The Board, in its discretion, may waive any one or more of the rules in Subchapters B, C, E, and G of this chapter except no waiver shall be granted to provide forward commitments or if the requested waiver is prohibited by statute (i.e., statutory requirements may not be waived).
 The Board, in its discretion, may grant a waiver that is in response to a natural, federally declared disaster that occurs after the adoption of the multifamily rules.